gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 It will not permit recycling."

 "Its permission is not required."
-Patience wheeled backward to a console.
+Patient wheeled backward to a console.
 Its spindly third arm reached out and pressed a series of buttons in rapid succession.

 A pair of double doors whooshed open in the wall to Maddy's right.